This article has been updated, with more villages added for your travel pleasure.

 For spectacular views over the Basque Country, take a steep hike up to the Notre Dame de l'Aubépine Chapel.
 The chapel is no longer open but the mountain and sea views are worth the hike!

-We can help you discover the very best hidden gems of this fascinating region on our Basque Country tours.
+Discover the best hidden gems of this fascinating region on our Basque Country tours

 Typical red and white houses in Ainhoa (Calips - CC BY-SA 3.0)